Joalor64GH/Experimental-Engine/README.md

+# The engine doesn't have an actual name.
+It's a placeholder.

 # Friday Night Funkin

 This is the repository for Friday Night Funkin, a game originally made for Ludum Dare 47 "Stuck In a Loop".